joshuawhite389/joshuawhite389/README.md

 I'm currently a Sofware Developer Associate at PNC Bank where I spend much of my time testing new features developed for the group I'm aligned to.
-Looking for bugs is fun, but I also have a passion for making them 😄.
+Looking for bugs is fun, but I also have a passion for making stuff 😄.
 I'll be adding more projects to my projects repository as I continue to hone my skills and learn new things.
 More to follow!